Korean Present Progressive: How to Say “I Am Doing” with 고 있어요

 For example, let’s take the verb “놀다” (to play).
 To describe a future action, we can use the present progressive tense and add a time marker to indicate the future time.
 The resulting sentence is “내일 친구들과 놀고 있을 거예요” (Tomorrow, I will be playing with my friends).

-We can also use it in the past tense which is called past progressive tense and is used to describe an ongoing action that was happening in the past.
-For example, let’s take the verb “공부하다” (to study) and use it in the past progressive tense.
-The stem of the verb is “공부하”, so we add “-고 있었다” to the end to form the past progressive tense: “저는 어제 하루종일 공부하고 있었어요” (I was studying all day yesterday).
+You can also use this structure in the past tense — this is called the past progressive, and it describes an ongoing action that was happening in the past.
+For example, take the verb 공부하다 (to study).
+The verb stem is “공부하”, so you add -고 있었다: 저는 어제 하루종일 공부하고 있었어요 (I was studying all day yesterday).

 In summary, the present progressive tense in Korean is used to describe an ongoing action that is happening at the moment of speaking or is planned for the near future.
 It is formed by adding “-고 있다” to the stem of a verb, and can be used to emphasize the ongoing nature of an action.
+If you want to test your understanding, check out our Korean present progressive practice questions.

 Examples

-- 사다 –> 사 –> 사 + 고 있어요 –> 사고 있어요 (I am buying).
+• 사다 –> 사 –> 사 + 고 있어요 –> 사고 있어요 (I am buying).

-- 먹다 –> 먹 –> 먹 + 고 있어요 –> 먹고 있어요 (I am eating).
+• 먹다 –> 먹 –> 먹 + 고 있어요 –> 먹고 있어요 (I am eating).

-- 보다 –> 보 –> 보 + 고 있어요 –> 보고 있어요 (I am looking).
+• 보다 –> 보 –> 보 + 고 있어요 –> 보고 있어요 (I am looking).

-- 하다 –> 하 –> 하 + 고 있어요 –> 하고 있어요 (I am doing).
+• 하다 –> 하 –> 하 + 고 있어요 –> 하고 있어요 (I am doing).

-- 오다 –> 오 –> 오 + 고 있어요 –> 오고 있어요 (I am coming).
+• 오다 –> 오 –> 오 + 고 있어요 –> 오고 있어요 (I am coming).

 Usage and context